Code-Institute-Submissions/milestone-2-budgetcalc/README.md

 If you wish to look at or work on the code in an online IDE, then it's recommended to use GitPot.
 If your using Google Chrome and you install the [Google Chrome GitPod extension](https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki?hl=en) then you will see green 'Gitpod' button above [the repository](https://github.com/Code-Institute-Solutions/readme-template) and this will load the code into your own Gitpod environment.

+## Contact

+If you have any questions about this project or updates then you can contact the developer [Alexander Forrest via his GitHub user profile](https://github.com/asforrest) or alternatively you can send an email to [mailto](mailto:asforrest@icloud.com).

 ## Credits

 The following is an overview of credits for the different people and sources used.

 ### Content

-All sources used have been documented in the code through the use of comments, starting with an explanation of what has been done and then denoting the source with a SRC= tag
+All sources used have been documented throughout the code in the website through the use of comments.
+The structure of these comment starts with an explanation of what has been adapted for this project and then the source is giving in the commentswith a SRC= tag.

 ### Media

-The photos used in this site were obtained from stockphotosecrets.com and we're purchased for use in this project.
+The photo used for the hero image was purchased from stockphotosecrets.com for use in this project.

-### Acknowledgements
+### Personal Acknowledgements

 I would like to thank:
 - My mentor Jonathan for his patience, knowledge, experience and support.
-- Kevin and Michael, mentors at Code Institute, who took the time to check my workspace, my project and lead me towards the answers I was looking for without giving me the answers.
+- Kevin and Michael, tutors at Code Institute, who took the time to check my workspace, my project and lead me towards the answers I was looking for without just giving me the answers.
-- My wife, Alba, for het patience and taking care of our newborn baby, Zoë, while finishing up this project.
+- My wife, Alba, for het patience and for taking care of our newborn baby, Zoë, while finishing up this project.
 - Code Institute Student Care for checking in with me, keeping me motivated, and being understanding about the fact that becoming a new father meant that my priorities were split between my studies, work and childcare duties.